 This castle was first mentioned in the year 1274 known as the Luegg castle.
-This castle passed through the hands of a lot of different owners, but it was Erazem of Lueg the one who gave this place it’s the legendary category.
+This castle passed through the hands of a lot of different owners.
+It was Erazem of Lueg the one who gave this place it’s the legendary category.

 Erazem of Lueg was a famous robber baron and son of the governor of Trieste, he was kind of a real-life Robin Hood.

 During the year 1483, Erazem killed the commander of the Habsburg imperial army, Marshal Pappenheim after he offended the honor of Andrej Baumkircher, a good friend and condottiere of Erazem.
 Pappenheim was an actual relative of the Habsburg family, so after the incident, Erazem ran away to hide in the strongest and most well-defended of his properties, The Predjama Castle.

 The Habsburg sent their army forces to besiege the castle, but it was impossible for them to achieve to even approach the door.
 The Habsburg forces decided to surround the castle until Erazem and his allies would die of inanition.

 But imagine the surprise of this army, when they realized that the inhabitants of the castle were living inside as if nothing was happening.
 They had an unlimited source of fresh food and resources.
 But how?
 There was a secret entrance where Erazem sneaked in and out to bring food to the inhabitants.

 Are you ready for the adventure?
 Do you already have a travel insurance?